Guide to CAP funding Guarantees: How to Obtain One

 - In certain countries, a Sovereign Guarantee (SG) from the Ministry of Finance can be issued if the SG can be confirmed by a local bank.

-- Bank Guarantee (BG), the most common; can also be entitled a Payment Guarantee or Performance Guarantee (PG) so long as it otherwise adheres to our standard SbLC verbiage.
+- Bank Guarantee (BG), the most common; can also be entitled a Payment Guarantee or Performance Guarantee (PG, but not an Advance Payment Guarantee) so long as it otherwise adheres to our standard SbLC verbiage.

-- ISIN-registered and A-rated Corporate Bond or MTNs (types of securities, not insurance products).
+- ISIN-registered and preferably top-rated Corporate Bond or MTN (types of securities, not insurance products).
 These are much less common.

 - Alternative if BG/SbLC is problematic from your bank: a private company-issued commercial Promissory Note endorsed with a bank’s “Aval” (AvPN).

-- Minimum 20%+ cash deposit instead of any of the above is also acceptable.
+- Minimum 25%-35% or more cash surety deposit instead of any of the above is also acceptable.

-- An RWA letter and/or signed Authorization to Verify (ATV) letter sent to In3 via Email.
-An RWA letter would be from the involved banker(s) stating their intention to issue or endorse the proposed guarantee – any of 3 types.
-RWA stands for Ready, Willing and Able.
-An ATV letter is from the account holder known to the banker that enables the SbLC or other instrument, which we use only to make sure the involved banker is on board and RWA to issue the instrument when the time comes.
+- An RWA letter or similar if a bank-involved instrument, then (once approved) a signed Authorization to Verify (ATV) letter sent to In3 via Email.
+An RWA letter would be from the involved banker(s) stating their intention to issue, endorse or confirm the proposed guarantee – any of 3 types.
+RWA stands for Ready, Willing and Able and is the bank’s letter of intent.
+An ATV letter is from the account holder known to the banker that will be used to show capacity, verifying that the involved banker is on board with the proposed security deposit to be delivered once the funding contract is in place.

-- Based on this, we verify, using the ATV letter, that the selected banking institution will provide the guarantee and the form, size, and strength of it.
-We provide free guidance on what’s preferable, but you get to explore possible arrangements for delivering the guarantee from the bank of your choice.
-The actual guarantee is not sent until the project’s funding is under contract, with commercial terms discoverable by the involved bank (they issue a tracking code), as the last step before financial closing.
+- We provide free guidance on what will work, and what’s preferable, but you get to explore possible arrangements for delivering the security deposit (whether as cash or an asset-backed financial instrument) involving the bank you prefer.
+The actual security deposit is not sent until the project’s funding is under contract, with commercial terms discoverable by the involved bank (they may want to issue a tracking code), as the last step before financial closing.
 Closing is what unlocks your funding per the established draw schedule.

-The monthly funding draw schedule, based on consistent (or increasing) cash requirements to reach “Commercial Operation Date” (COD) — is at least 10 of 12 months in a given year, and with enough guarantee coverage or cash deposit can be entirely drawn down in the first year.
-Remember that this is equity funding, not interest-bearing debt, as a JV/equity partnership, and mainly for building something — either a new “greenfield” project, retrofit, refurbishment, or expansion.
+The monthly funding draw schedule, based on consistent (or increasing) cash requirements to reach “Commercial Operation Date” (COD) — is at least 12-18 months, typically, and with enough security deposit can be entirely drawn down in the first year.
+Remember that this is equity funding, not interest-bearing debt, as a JV/equity partnership, and mainly for constructing something — either a new “greenfield” project, retrofit, refurbishment, or expansion.
 The guarantee or cash sits as security until construction has been completed and project(s) commissioned to begin commercial operation.
 See example of how to structure a Monthly Draw Schedule on page 3 of this PDF.

-To request a guarantee, the account holder contacts the bank and fills out their application that identifies the amount of and reasons for the guarantee.
-Typical applications stipulate a specific period of time for which the guarantee should be valid, any special conditions for payment (explain that the guarantee would be governed by a Loan Agreement that will later become available, once it is entered) and that In3’s capital partner, a US-based Family Office, is the Beneficiary.
-Use the bank’s application or see page 2 of the sample BG/SbLC verbiage and fill in as many facts as possible.
+To request a guarantee, the account holder contacts the bank and fills out their application that identifies the face value amount and purpose of the security deposit.
+Typical applications stipulate a specific period of time for which the guarantee should be valid, any special conditions (explain that its use will be governed by our investment agreement, which they will receive and evaluate before being asked to provide the security) and that In3’s capital partner, a US-based Family Office, is the final Beneficiary.

-Note that larger banks typically have multiple divisions, so make sure you are talking to the right one — NOT the “trade” division, but instead bankers that work with the division that handles private commercial banking, or wealth management.
-You will be better understood within private wealth management divisions, and otherwise cause considerable head-scratching and confusion, due to inherent silos most larger banks have, and confused banker rarely do what you ask.
+Note that larger banks typically have multiple divisions, so make sure you are talking to the right one — NOT the “trade” division, but instead the people that handle private banking, or wealth management.
+You will be better understood within private/wealth management divisions, and avoid considerable head-scratching and confusion, due to inherent silos most larger banks have; confused banker rarely do what you ask.

-In other words, within bigger banks (so-called “Tier 1”), you have to find the right bankers … then the above checkpoints get satisfied more quickly and our partners will usually complete due diligence within just a few weeks.
-If all goes well, you will negotiate and sign the funding contracts within 30 days.
+In other words, within bigger banks (so-called “Tier 1”), you may have to find the right bankers … then the above checkpoints get satisfied more quickly and then we complete due diligence within just a few weeks.
+If all goes well, you will negotiate and sign the funding contracts within ~30 days.

-Be sure to request the sponsor presentation materials or see below for a preview of what assets can be used to secure this guarantee.
+Be sure to request In3’s presentation materials for sponsors, or see what assets (besides cash) can be used to secure a CAP security deposit.

 Not sure if In3 CAP funding is right for you?
 Consider these conditions when In3 CAP is your best or only option.